HomeNewsBritish hacker linked to attack on US military’s Twitter, YouTube account

 British hacker linked to attack on US military’s Twitter, YouTube account

-CyberCaliphate NEW 624x351 1
+Cybercaliphate new 624x351 1

 Screenshot of the US Central Command’s Twitter feed after it was hacked.